maidsafe/rfcs/text/0052-RDF-for-public-name-resolution/0052-RDF-for-public-name-resolution.md

  `safe://www.happyurl` is the same as `<safe://asdadfiojf3289ry9uy329ryfhusdhfdsfsdsd#www>`

-Providing different `@type` info or other details in the RDF can facilitate service discovery.
+Providing different type of graph can facilitate service discovery.
 In the example above, an email application could resolve `safe://happyurl`, and as the `default` value is a `Files Map` (which is does not want), could search remaining keys for something of `type: inbox` and resolve this data automatically.

 #### Files Map